Solvable quadratic Lie algebras of dimensions $\leq 8$: Solvable quadratic Lie algebras of dimension 7

 $[X_2,T]=Z_1$ and $[X_2,Z_1] = f$.
 Then $\g=\qk\oplus\left( \FF X_2\oplus\FF Z_2\right)$ is the double extension of $\qk$ spanned by $\{e,X_1,T,f,Z_1\}$ by the skew-symmetric $C:\qk\rightarrow\qk$, $C(e)=-X_1$, $C(X_1)=-T$, $C(T)=Z_1$ and $C(Z_1)=f$.
 This quadratic Lie algebra is 1-step.

 It remains $A= $.
 In this case, $\left[\left[\g,\g\right],\left[\g,\g\right]\right]$ is generated by $\{T,Z_1,Z_2,f\}$ so $\g$ is not a 1-step double extension.
 Moreover, $\g$ is also indecomposable since otherwise $\g$ would be a 1-step double extension (recall that all non-Abelian solvable quadratic Lie algebras up to dimension 6 are 1-step double extensions).
-This algebra is $\g_{7,3}$ given in (ii) and the proposition is proved. \end{itemize} \end{proof} \begin{rem} In the above proof, we can begin with a solvable quadratic Lie algebra $\g$ of dimension 7 having a totally isotropic center.
-Since $[\g,\g]/\Zs(\g)$ is nilpotent then $[\g,\g]/\Zs(\g)$ is either Abelian or isomorphic to $\g_5$.
+This algebra is $\g_{7,3}$ given in (ii) and the proposition is proved. \end{itemize} \end{proof} \begin{rem} In the above proof, we can begin with a reduced solvable quadratic Lie algebra $\g$ of dimension 7 .
+Since $[\g,\g]/\Zs(\g)$ is nilpotent then $[\g,\g]/\Zs(\g)$ is either Abelian or i-isomorphic to $\g_5$.
 The case $[\g,\g]/\Zs(\g)$ Abelian were classified in \cite{KO04} and \cite{KO06} by cohomology.
-In the case $[\g,\g]/\Zs(\g)$ isomorphic to $\g_5$, it is obvious that $\dim(\Zs(\g))=1$, $\g$ is a double extension of $\g_5$ by a skew-symmetric derivation invertible on the center of $\g_5$ and it can not be a 1-step double extension. \end{rem}
+In the case $[\g,\g]/\Zs(\g)$ i-isomorphic to $\g_5$, it is obvious that $\dim(\Zs(\g))=1$, $\g$ is a double extension of $\g_5$ by a skew-symmetric derivation invertible on the center of $\g_5$ and it can not be a 1-step double extension. \end{rem}